anonymous-cucumber/cameras-scrapper/readme.md

 At this time, several sites exist, to localize many surveillance cameras.
 Some sites are filled by authorities, with only "official" public cameras, and other sites are free filled by users on internet, from cameras they see in the street.

 Some cameras are present on some sites, but not on other.
-Official public cameras sites don't show other cameras.
+Official public cameras sites don't show non-official cameras.
 Free filled cameras sites don't have all existing cameras, because of users who fill are not perfect.

 By centralizing these uncomplete cameras databases, we have a more complete and reliable cameras database to better anticipate them.